 Poor Embryo: Diabetes significantly impacts eggs and sperm quality, and poor sperm/eggs further form poor-quality embryos.
 The degraded quality of embryos might lead to genetic deletions and mutations.
 In such cases, either you require donor eggs and sperm for a higher IVF Success Rate or else manage diabetes before starting the IVF procedure.

 Complications in Pregnancy: If you start IVF treatment with untreated diabetes, you are at a higher risk of pregnancy complications.
 Common complications include preterm delivery, higher blood pressure, perinatal depression, and increased chances of cesarean delivery.

 Issues In Delivery/Post Delivery Problems: Higher sugar levels often increase the risk of miscarriages, affect intrauterine fetal health, cause fetal growth restriction, macrosomia, and higher chances of congenital disabilities.
 The only way to avoid these undesired consequences is by managing diabetes before initiating IVF Treatment.

 Related: Can Sugar Affect Fertility?

 Obesity can affect fertility in both men and women.
 Not only does it reduce the chances of natural pregnancy, but it also restricts the IVF success rate.
 The top doctors and fertility specialists recommend weight management before IVF treatment to get positive pregnancy results within minimum IVF Cycles.

 How Does Obesity Reduce Fertility in Women?

-- Obese women have higher hormonal levels of lipid (hormones produced by fatty tissues).
+- Obese women have higher hormonal levels of lipids (hormones produced by fatty tissues).
 The hormonal imbalance significantly reduces fertility in women.